-Mixing business and personal transactions can create financial blind spots, increase your tax bill, and make succession planning difficult.
-Here’s how to separate them quickly and efficiently.
+Mixing business and personal transactions can create financial blind spots, run up your tax bill and make it difficult to plan for the future.
+Here’s how to separate them properly.

 But mixing your finances can quickly turn into a headache, making it difficult to budget and plan for the future, measure cash flow, know your working capital, and file your taxes.
 It can also create legal issues if you ever run into problems with your creditors and make succession planning difficult.

-Thankfully, untangling your finances isn’t complicated: it just takes a bit of work, some of which you might have already done.
+Thankfully, untangling your finances isn’t rocket science: it just takes a bit of legwork, some of which you might have already done.
 Here’s what you need to do.

 1. Open a separate business bank account